Assault Attorney in Colorado Springs

 Your defense for criminal assault charges must be intelligent and aggressive.
 You will need a local Colorado Springs assault defense lawyer to interpret and explain your charges.
 You will need the help of an expert with experience in the local El Paso County courts to know how to proceed.

-Don’t risk your future by working with the wrong Colorado Springs assault lawyer.
-We recommend you speak with at least three local criminal defense attorneys to find the one best for your case.
-Perkins Law offers a free consultation with a criminal defense lawyer to anyone charged with criminal assault in the Pikes Peak region.
-Our attorneys can help you understand what to expect in our local courts based on Colorado laws and the assigned Colorado Springs judge and prosecutor.
+The criminal defense attorneys at Perkins Law offer a free consultation to anyone penalized with an assault charge in the Pikes Peak region.
+We can help you understand what to expect in our local courts based on Colorado laws and the assigned Colorado Springs judge and prosecutor.